Javapoet/holochain-dev-camp/Holochain-Dev-Camp-Oct-2018.md

 Hoochain API functions can called from our JavaScript Zome https://developer.holochain.org/API

-## Holochain API
 - Commit - Write to local src chain
       entryType: string
       entryData: any-type

       Returns: hash-string OR error

-Get - Get from local src chain
+- Get - Get from local src chain

 TypeScript
 Holochain TypeScript Template Repo

 ## Linking
 Distrbute Hash Table - When your data gets gossiped out to the DHT (your peers).
-Need to be able ot retrienve data from across the network.
+Need to be able ot retrieve data from across the network.
-Create links between different entries on the DHT
+Create links between different entries on the DHT.
 Link has a base (hash of entry), a Link (a target - has of entry that it's to), tag (string describes relationship between the 2 things)
-Used to create a graph within the DHT
+Used to create a graph within the DHT.
 App.Key.Hash is an identifier for the current user.

-Links is a special datatype within Holochain
+`Links` is a special datatype within Holochain

 ## Entry Type: Links
 A Links entry has:
 - Base: hash - thing being linked from
 - Link/Target: hash - thing being linked to
 - Tag: string - describes the relationship between

 ```
   commit("taskLink", {
     Links: [